Ethan-R-Peterson/Bank-Simulator/README.md

 Financial Transaction Engine (C++)

 This project is a C++ financial transaction engine that simulates how a bank manages accounts, payments, and fees over time.
 It models realistic banking constraints such as secure user sessions, prioritized transaction scheduling, and dynamic fee systems.
-The engine is designed for efficiency, security, and scalability, capable of processing thousands of events while supporting advanced queries and reporting.

 Features